We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-We know it can be tough to go to the gym when there’s a full queue on Netflix, Ben & Jerry's in the freezer, or really, anything better to do with your time.
-Or maybe you’re a runner whose workout schedule involves running, running, and more running.
-Then when you do hit the weights, your arms, back, and legs are so sore that you vow never to work out again (trust us, we’ve been there).
+Or maybe you can make the time to work out, but you’re a runner whose fitness regimen involves running, running… and more running.
+Then, when you do lift weights, your arms, back, and legs are so sore the next day that you vow never to work out again.
+Trust us, we’ve been there.

-We won't be the first to tell you there are plenty of good reasons to hit the weight room — even if your goal isn’t to build arms like The Hulk (and after seeing this guy, do you even want to?).
-Strength training can improve physical performance, movement control, walking speed, functional independence, cognitive abilities, and self-esteem.
-Plus, it can reduce blood pressure, enhance cardiovascular health, and decrease chances of developing type 2 diabetes.
-Resistance training is medicine: effects of strength training on health.
-Westcott WL.
-Current Sports Medicine Reports, 2012, Dec.; 11(4):1537-8918.
+We’ll be the first to tell you that there are plenty of good reasons to hit the weight room — even if your goal isn’t to build arms like The Hulk (and after seeing this guy, do you even want to?).

 Gaining strength also minimizes your chance of getting hurt.
 “You’ll increase bone density and strengthen the tendons and ligaments, so not only are you simply able to lift more weight, but you’re also building resistance to injury,” explains Michael Boyle, a strength and conditioning coach and functional training expert in Boston.